Automated guided vehicle

-An automated guided vehicle (AGV), different from an autonomous mobile robot (AMR), is a portable robot that follows along marked long lines or wires on the floor, or uses radio waves, vision cameras, magnets, or lasers for navigation.
+An automated guided vehicle (AGV) is a portable robot that, unlike an autonomous mobile robot (AMR), follows along marked long lines or wires on the floor, or uses radio waves, vision cameras, magnets, or lasers for navigation.
 They are most often used in industrial applications to transport heavy materials around a large industrial building, such as a factory or warehouse.
-Application of the automatic guided vehicle broadened during the late 20th century.
+The application of AGVs broadened during the late 20th century.

 Introduction

-The AGV can tow objects behind them in trailers to which they can autonomously attach.
+Automated guided vehicles can tow objects behind them in trailers to which they can autonomously attach.
 The trailers can be used to move raw materials or finished products.
 The AGV can also store objects on a bed.
 The objects can be placed on a set of motorized rollers (conveyor) and then pushed off by reversing them.
 AGVs are employed in nearly every industry, including pulp, paper, metals, newspaper, and general manufacturing.
 Transporting materials such as food, linen or medicine in hospitals is also done.

 An AGV can also be called a laser guided vehicle (LGV).
 In Germany the technology is also called Fahrerloses Transportsystem (FTS) and in Sweden förarlösa truckar.
 Lower cost versions of AGVs are often called Automated Guided Carts (AGCs) and are usually guided by magnetic tape.
-The term AMR is sometimes used to differentiate the mobile robots that do not rely in their navigation on extra infrastructure in the environment (like magnetic strips or visual markers) from those that do; the latter are then called AGVs.
+The term autonomous mobile robot is sometimes used to differentiate the mobile robots that do not rely in their navigation on extra infrastructure in the environment (like magnetic strips or visual markers) from those that do; the latter are then called AGVs.

 AGVs are available in a variety of models and can be used to move products on an assembly line, transport goods throughout a plant or warehouse, and deliver loads.

 The first AGV was brought to market in the 1950s, by Barrett Electronics of Northbrook, Illinois, and at the time it was simply a tow truck that followed a wire in the floor instead of a rail.
 Out of this technology came a new type of AGV, which follows invisible UV markers on the floor instead of being towed by a chain.
 The first such system was deployed at the Willis Tower (formerly Sears Tower) in Chicago, Illinois to deliver mail throughout its offices.